compose-x/ecs_composex/docs/syntax/compose_x/cognito_userpool.rst

 This module allows you to identify through Lookup the Cognito Userpool you wish to us in x-elbv2.

-For now this module is of limited use, but will be soon extended to all capabilities (Create/Use)
+For now this module is only of use with x-elbv2, but in future versions be extended to full features.

 Syntax Reference
 =================